14 Magical Holiday Activities in Central Massachusetts

 4. Check out the Island of the Misfit Animals at Animal Adventures.

 Enjoy a show of the “misfit animals” that Animal Adventures houses, and stroll through the zoo while it’s all lit up with Christmas lights.
-The staff will be there holding animals for you to meet – plus refreshments are available at no extra charge.

 5. Go to Christmas by Candlelight at Old Sturbridge Village.